LinearTeam/LineLauncherCs/README-EN.md

 # LineLauncherCs

 ## Description
 Line Launcher（or LMC）is a Minecraft Launcher.
 This repository is its C# version.
-You can find the link on [Official Website](https://line.icecreamteam.win/index-en.html) If you want to see Python version.
+You can find the link on [Official Website](https://line.icecreamteam.win/index-en.html) If you want to see Visual Basic version.

 ## Code
 All codes in this repository are developed by [Huangyu](https://github.com/tmdakm)(Not related with YellowFish which developed another launcher).